 We do not recommend bringing pets, as they are not allowed to walk around the AWCC as it may frighten our animals.
 If you must bring a pet, you are required to leave your pet in your vehicle at all times.
 Please keep in mind that it does get sunny in the summer and we do not have shade in our parking lot.

 Can I feed or pet the animals?

 Visitors are prohibited from petting or feeding any animals at AWCC.
-We do offer a special Moose Encounter program, lead by animal care staff, where visitors can feed our bull moose for an additional fee.
+We do offer a special Moose Encounter program, led by animal care staff, where visitors can feed our moose for an additional fee.

 Can I donate items?

 AWCC takes monetary donations as well as donations of specific items we’re currently in need of.
 Visit our wish list and our Amazon Charity List for donation items.

 AWCC is about one hour from Anchorage (47 miles), 1.5 hours from Seward (78 miles), and 20 minutes from Whittier (12 miles).